Art of the payments possible: 9 Embedded Finance use cases

 Stag/hen parties are notorious for creating a complicated matrix of who owes what and to whom and often leaves the organiser out of pocket.
 Some spend split apps have tried to solve the problem but they only solve the admin side of things and that’s a headache too far for an already sore head.

 What if a spend split app combined with a debit card?
 Each member of the group could pay their contribution into a central account linked to a debit card in the organiser’s name and have all group accommodation and activities paid for.
 You could make the cards multi-currency for group holidays abroad.
 You could further monetise the product by tracking spending insights and creating recommendations, incentives and partner offers.

 Uber, Deliveroo and JustEat changed the game when it came to how a simple geo-locator apps could create a marketplace to elevate the takeaway scene.
 It’s not only made getting the Friday night takeaway easier, it’s also provided additional revenue sources for previously non-takeaway restaurants.

 I’ve often thought about the potential of the app -> restaurant -> takeaway -> customer payment workflow while eating pizza on a Saturday night.
 The main use case which is currently solved by most acquirer services is the payment between customer and restaurant, where the takeaway app sits outside of the flow of funds.
 Separately, the restaurant needs to pay out suppliers and staff and often from the same local customer collection accounts.

 What if a takeaway software provider could become the accounts and payments platform for the restaurants?
-It would create a single, consolidated financial hub where restaurants could collect into designated collection accounts (as many as they want) while also offering tailored-to-sector pay out functionality to allow my favorite pizza restaurant to buy its delicious San Marzano tomatoes from Italy - holding and paying in Euros for favourable terms.
+It would create a single, consolidated financial hub where restaurants could collect into designated collection accounts (as many as they want) while also offering tailored-to-sector pay out functionality to allow my favourite pizza restaurant to buy its delicious San Marzano tomatoes from Italy - holding and paying in Euros for favourable terms.